o2system/image/README.md

 # O2System Image
-O2System Image is a PHP image handling and manipulation library for O2System Framework providing an easier and expressive way to manipulate an image.
-Allows different PHP Image Processor and Generator to be used.
+O2System Image is a PHP image handling and manipulation library for O2System Framework which provides an easier and expressive way to manipulate an image.
+It allows different PHP Image Processor and Generator to be used.

 ### Supported PHP Image Processors and Generator Drivers
 | Processors | Support | Tested  | &nbsp; |